rhysmeister/DockerExam/README.md

 * Apply a file to create a Docker image
 * Modify an image to a single layer

-This can be acheived in two ways...
+This can be achieved in two ways...

-1. Build image with squash option (current experimental featire that must be enable)
+1. Build image with squash option (current experimental feature that must be enabled)

 ```
 docker build --squash -t rhys:new .